 The plan, seemingly named by James Cameron, would have created an additional tunnel between Manhattan and Jersey, and, at the time, was the largest public works project in the country: a stimulant of thousands of jobs for the City and a relief for thousands of commuters.

-four months before he brought it to the chopping block.
+As a candidate for governor, Christie was in full support of the ARC, a plan years in the making, and showed his support just four months before he brought it to the chopping block.
 Fueled by the Tea Party anti-spending fervor of 2010 right before the midterm elections, Christie jumped ship and left the Tri-State Area to drown.

 To connect rhetoric to reality, here are a few of the talking points Christie used as well as their counter-truths:

 Christie: New Jersey would have been forced to pick up 70% of the total costs for the project.

 Fact: New Jersey would have been forced to pick up 14.4% of the total costs for the project.
 The ARC was a joint venture between the federal government, the Port Authority (which is partially owned by New York City and New Jersey) and the state of New Jersey.

 How did Christie come to believe that his state would be the biggest payer?
 That prediction is more than 50% off its target and it had been known beforehand that the Obama administration would front 51% of the costs.